limecodes/gogameplay.io/README.md

     // Also, if user hits "back button" I need offers for an offer wall

     TODO: Complete test cases for offers

+    1) It would be great if, instead of returning the name of the carrier as a string, return the database reference.
+I would have to record the carriers by country that IP2Location returns

+    2) It would be great if, when a new carrier is found from IP2Location, it can automatically store it in the database.